 4. Campsie Glen

 If you want to go chasing waterfalls, then Campsie Glen is the place.
 Located north of Glasgow in East Dunbartonshire, Campsie Glen used to be a hugely popular destination for city workers in industrial times who were desperate to escape the grit and smog for some clean country air just a few miles away.
-And we can definitely see why they chose this spot.
+And we can see why they chose this spot.
 Campsie Glen has plenty of picturesque picnic spots and, no matter which route you choose to take, you’ll be rewarded with dramatic views and scenery.
 You can find public toilets, refreshments and bike hire at the carpark in Clachan of Campsie village, and nearby Lennoxtown provides places to eat, drink and shop.
-There is a choice of seven routes, with the short walk into the glen one of the most popular, with the option to keep going in order to enjoy additional views in a more challenging walk.
+There is a choice of seven routes, with the short walk into the glen one of the most popular, with the option to keep going to enjoy additional views in a more challenging walk.

 Distance from central Glasgow: 36 minutes by car